 What is a Glazier?

-Glaziers install glass in windows, skylights, storefronts, and display cases to create distinctive designs or reduce the need for artificial lighting.
+A glazier is someone who installs glass in windows, skylights, storefronts, and display cases to create distinctive designs or reduce the need for artificial lighting.
 As in many other construction trades, the work is physically demanding.
 Glaziers risk cuts from tools and glass, and falls from ladders and scaffolding.
-Most work full time.
-About 5% were self-employed in 2010.

 What does a Glazier do?

 - Follow blueprints or specifications for size, colour, type, and thickness of glass to be used

 - Remove any old or broken glass before installing replacement glass

 - Cut glass to the specified size and shape